beetbox/aura/docs/api.rst

 collection (i.e., no overlapping and no gaps), provided that the collection is not modified during the sequence.

+A continuation token is not guaranteed to be useful after a single use.
+Once a token is used in a request, the server **MAY** respond to subsequent requests with the same token with an HTTP 410 "Gone" error.
+The server may also invalidate unused tokens after an implementation-defined expiration period.
+(This is critical for servers that retain state for each in-progress pagination sequence.)

 The client **MAY** include a ``limit`` parameter (an integer) with a collection ``GET`` request.
 The server **MUST** respond with *at most* that number of resources, although it may return fewer.
 (A ``continue`` token must